 (B) Identify changes needed to bring current facilities up to District-adopted educational adequacy standards; and

 (C) Identify potential alternatives to new construction or major renovation of current facilities to meet District-adopted educational adequacy standards.

+(6) If current facilities are unable to meet Department Educational Adequacy Review Standards, the District will then:

+(a) Identify changes needed to bring current facilities up to a good or excellent rating against the Department’s Educational Adequacy Review Standards; and

+(b) Identify potential alternatives to new construction or major renovation of current facilities.

 Statutory/Other Authority: Sec.
 2 and 5, Ch.
 783 & OL 2015 (Enrolled Senate Bill 447)